 In the early stages of dementia, people may experience memory impairment, lapses of judgment, and subtle changes in personality.
 As the disorder progresses, memory and language problems worsen and people begin to have difficulty performing activities of daily living, such as balancing a checkbook or remembering to take medications.
 They also may have difficulty navigating an unfamiliar route, become disoriented about places and times, suffer from delusions (such as the idea that someone is stealing from them or that their spouse is being unfaithful), or become short-tempered and hostile.

 During the late stages, elders begin to lose the ability to control motor functions.
 They may have difficulty swallowing and lose bowel and bladder control.
 They eventually lose the ability to recognize family members and to speak.
 It also begins to severely affect the person's emotions and behavior.
-Most people eventually develop symptoms such as aggression, agitation, depression, sleeplessness, paranoia or delusions.
+Many people eventually develop behavioral symptoms such as aggression, agitation, depression, sleeplessness, paranoia or delusions.

 How Long Do People with Alzheimer's Live?